rberenguel/paque/README.md

 improving it, although the current version is "almost enough".
 Currently on the "roadmap" I have:

+- Fix dry-run display of run when it is multiline
 - Generate a graphviz plot of the plan(s).
 This was one of the motivations to write my own thingy, after all
 - Better tests: I wrote the ones I have with a combination of TDD and "let's